micheles/micheles.github.io/_posts/2015-07-01-modernizing-python-libraries.md

 it will take at least six other months to be finished - I have started to wake up and I have begun to consider issues other than the database.
 Among them, there is the question of the migration to Python 3.
-This has always been low priority for me and it still is; it is actually so low priority that we do not need to migrate any time soon.

-However soon or later we will have to address the issue, because some users will start using Python 3 and will ask for support.
+This has always been low priority for me and it still is; however, soon or later we will have to address the issue, because some users will start using Python 3 and will ask for support.
 After all, some Python distribution are starting to ship Python 3 as default and [Ubuntu 16.04 may be amongst them](